MCDMSociety/MOrepo-Forget20/ReadMe.md

 The paper consider instances for tri-objective combinatorial (binary) optimization problems.
 Problem classes considered are Knapsack (KP), Assignment (AP), Facility Location (FLP) and IP (general problems with a mixture of constraints and binary variables).
-[Other problem classes?]

 ## Test instances